JorySmith/Albert/README.md

 # Albert
 Problem Solving from First Principles.
-Inspired by Albert Einstein.
+A Simple Productivity App.

- "If I had an hour to solve a problem, I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions."
+ "If I had an hour to solve a problem, I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions." - Albert Einstein

  Running away from problems is the greatest problem in the world.